top of page

 This includes large supermarket online grocery shopping.
 If we're doing this regularly, check to see if the supermarket where we shop has a monthly subscription charge for delivery - it might save us money over a year.

 We can also do local grocery shopping.
-In some areas, we can also get smaller deliveries from smaller local stores too.
-Many village stores and corner shops will accept an order by telephone and deliver locally too.
+In some areas, we can get smaller deliveries from smaller local stores too.
+Many village stores and corner shops will accept an order by telephone and deliver locally.
+Or services such as Deliveroo now include supermarket deliveries, which can be helpful if we just need a couple of bits.

 There are even options to buy and sell second hand (or even find items for free) through: